What is Classical Conditioning?

-Classical Conditioning is most closely associated with the work of Ivan Pavlov, which is why it is sometimes referred to as Pavlovian Conditioning.
-Classical conditioning involves the environment presenting a stimulus that makes the organism respond in a certain way.
-The graphic below shows how Pavlov paired a neutral stimulus (bell/whistle 🔔) with an unconditioned stimulus (food), to elicit a conditioned response (salivation) from the whistle alone. 🎥 Watch: The Office—Classical Conditioning
+Classical Conditioning is most closely associated with the work of Ivan Pavlov, which is why it is also known as Pavlovian Conditioning.
+Classical Conditioning involves presenting a stimulus that makes the organism respond in a certain way.
+When paired with another non-related stimulus, the stimulus forms an association between the two.
+The non-related stimulus begins to evoke the same response that the original stimulus does.

 Image Courtesy of Open Source Textbook.

-Examples of reflexive, non-voluntary responses:
+Examples of reflexive, involuntary responses (respondent behaviors):

 However, we were not born to react that way; giving that same hundred-dollar bill to a baby would not yield the same reaction.
-When a response to a stimulus is the result of learning, we refer to it as conditioned, or a conditioned response (CR).
+When a response to a stimulus is the result of learning, we refer to it as "conditioned," or a conditioned response (CR).
 The stimulus that causes the conditioned response is called the conditioned stimulus (CS).

 Some of these stimulus-response pairings (or contingencies) are natural, innate, and unlearned.
 That is, we are born to react to certain stimuli in a certain way.
 When a light is shined in one's eyes ☀️, the pupils constrict; this is a natural process.
-When a response to a stimulus is natural and unlearned, we refer to it as unconditioned or an unconditioned response (UR).
+When a response to a stimulus is natural/unlearned, we refer to it as unconditioned or an unconditioned response (UR).
 The stimulus that causes the unconditioned response is called the unconditioned stimulus (US).

 During the acquisition stage, a neutral stimulus (NS), which does not produce a noticeable response, acquires the ability to affect the same response as the unconditioned response.
-In AP Psychology, the neutral stimulus is typically presented before the unconditioned stimulus, which naturally produces the unconditioned response.
+In AP Psychology, the neutral stimulus is usually presented before the unconditioned stimulus, which naturally produces the unconditioned response.
 After numerous pairings of the neutral stimulus and unconditioned stimulus, the neutral stimulus creates the response by itself.
 What was once the neutral stimulus becomes a conditioned stimulus, and the reaction to it, a conditioned response.

 If a conditioned stimulus is presented numerous times without being paired with the unconditioned stimulus, there may be less of a conditioned response, and it may even eventually cease.
 In this instance, the conditioned response has gone into extinction.
 Extinction🦕 is when a conditioned stimulus no longer produces a conditioned response.

 Even when extinction occurs, there are times in which the conditioned stimulus, having been shown to no longer produce the conditioned response, will unexpectedly affect the conditioned response.
-This is referred to as spontaneous recovery.
-Spontaneous recovery is a time following extinction when a conditioned stimulus restarts to create the conditioned response.
+This process is referred to as spontaneous recovery.
+Spontaneous Recovery is a time following extinction when a conditioned stimulus restarts to create the conditioned response.